How to Hide Programs Installed in Windows 10

 Group Policy controls the work environment of user and computer accounts.
 In essence, the policy group provides centralized management and configuration of operating systems, applications, and user settings in the Active Directory environment.

 Policy Editor Group (GPE) can hide all applications from the Uninstall menu in Windows 10.
 Although GPE is only available in the Pro version of Windows 10, it can also be enabled in the Home version.
-Follow the steps below to activate Group Policy Editor in the Home version of Windows 10.
+Follow the steps below to activate the Group Policy Editor in the Home version of Windows 10.

 Enable Group Policy Editor in the home version of Windows 10